zachghiaccio/lake-algo-routines/README.md

 If using either algorithm or the sample data, please cite the following study:

-Fair Z., Flanner, M., Brunt, K. M., Fricker, H. A., and Gardner, A. S.: Using ICESat-2 and Operation IceBridge altimetry for supraglacial lake depth retrievals, The Cryosphere Discuss.,  https://doi.org/10.5194/tc-2020-136, in review, 2020.
+Fair Z., Flanner, M., Brunt, K. M., Fricker, H. A., and Gardner, A. S.: Using ICESat-2 and Operation IceBridge altimetry for supraglacial lake depth retrievals, The Cryosphere, 14, 1-11 https://doi.org/10.5194/tc-2020-136, 2020.